lpmi-13/code-corpus-api/README.md

 - Python
 - Golang

 Initially, it will only return functions, since that's the first thing I'm creating a corpus of.
-I'm expecting later to be able to provided various other things like control flow examples, variable declarations, and other interesting things.
+I'm expecting later to be able to provide various other things like control flow examples, variable declarations, and other interesting things.

 ## System Architecture